 However, this newspaper has seen six messages sent by Captain Brendan O’Neal, a senior union official, to Captain Patel in which the ‘N-word’ is used.

-In one, sent in November 2012 as union reps organised a Christmas pub lunch, Captain O’Neal asked: ‘What food you want n****?’
+In one, sent in November 2012 as union reps organized a Christmas pub lunch, Captain O’Neal asked: ‘What food you want n****?’

 In another, from September 2012, he asked Captain Patel: ‘U on skype n****?’
 In July 2012, Captain O’Neal, who trains other BA pilots, asks: ‘Why you selling the car n****?’